 - 90 days warranty on all moving parts

 If you want to start rowing, lose weight, tone your body and improve your overall fitness, look no further.
 The Stamina ATS air rower feels like a premium quality piece of equipment, and a very reliable machine.
 If you don’t like the idea of spending a fortune on a rowing machine, the Stamina can provide a superb rowing experience at a much, much lower price.
 It really looks great, provides a surprisingly realistic stroke feel, and seems durable enough to last a decade plus.
-Not a professional grade rower, but the closest you can get there with a sub-$500 price.
+Not a professional grade rower, but the closest you can get there with super affordable model.

 There are also many reviews available on Amazon, from verified customers, and reading some of them might provide more information, so you can be more confident about your decision.
 Either way, I do hope this review was helpful.